 Amazingly, 63% of the Dolch list is decodable!
 That last 27%, about 60ish words, need to be explicitly taught.
 Teaching students those tricky heart words is about relying on orthographic mapping instead of just rote memorization of the word as a whole.
 Learn more about orthographic mapping in this post.

-How to Teach Heart Words
+How Do You Teach Heart Words Step by Step?

 For all the high-frequency words that are decodable, explicitly teaching our students to connect phonemes and sounds give most students the tools they need to read them.
 This excellent post from Reading Rockets dives deep into the high-frequency words, which are decodable and what order they can be introduced in.
 If you want a student-friendly introduction video, Really Great reading has an excellent one.